tony-xlh/react-native-qrcode-scanner/README.md

-# react-native-barcode-overlays
+# react-native-qrcode-scanner

-A React Native demo app for Barcode Overlays which can work as a QR code scanner.
+A React Native QR Code Scanner demo using Vision Camera and the [Dynamsoft Barcode Reader plugin](https://github.com/tony-xlh/vision-camera-dynamsoft-barcode-reader).

-It works with Vision Camera v3.

-Check out the v2 branch for the example for Vision Camera v2.

 ## How to run